MrMoneyDeveloper/Girlfriend-Website/README.md

 4. **Milestones:** In this section, the site can enumerate **special milestones** and achievements in Klerissa’s life or in their relationship.
 Since the couple has only been together a few months, the milestones might focus on personal achievements of Klerissa or joint milestones:

-   * Relationship milestones could be listed: *“First Date – \[12th aprill 2025, met and instantly clicked”*, *“April 2025 – Became official as a couple”*, *“July 18, 2025 – 3 months together!”*, etc. Each milestone can be a short bullet or sentence.
+   * Relationship milestones could be listed: *“First Date – 12 April 2025, met and instantly clicked”*, *“March 15, 2025 – Became official as a couple”*, *“July 18, 2025 – 4 months together!”*, etc. Each milestone can be a short bullet or sentence.
    * Another milestone: *“Survived long-distance for \[2025/march 15]  months use this date to add a counter”* could be noted, as a lighthearted achievement for them.

    This section should use a chronological or list format to briefly mention each milestone.
 The placeholder text was about “special achievements throughout the years,” which can be adapted to fit their context.
 An image could be something like a timeline graphic or any photo representing progress (or even another personal photo if available, such as a picture from a celebrated moment).
 The idea is to visually break out these key points so she can reminisce on each one.